MaximeBlaise/maximeblaise.github.io/mongodb/new-in-4.0.md

 - Aggregation pipeline builder
 - Import/Export data in JSON or CSV formats
 - Export query in Language : JavaScript, Java, Python and C#

+## Chapter 6: ODBC Driver for BI Connector

+### Windows - Installing ODBC Driver

+You can find a link to download ODBC Driver [here](https://github.com/mongodb/mongo-odbc-driver/releases/tag/v1.0.0) Just download needed file (x32 or x64), and install it by double-clicking in it.

+### Windows - Configuring DSN

+- Launch `ODBC datasource administrator`
+- Click `Add` and select `MongoDB ODBC 1.0 Unicode Driver`
+- Fill in connection parameters